harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-kubernetes-category/add-artifacts-for-kubernetes-deployments.md

 ### Basic values YAML and manifests for public image

-This is a simple example using the Artifact reference `<+artifacts.primary.image>`.
+This is a simple example using the Artifact reference, `<+artifacts.primary.image>`.
 It can be used whenever the public image isn't hardcoded in manifests.

 We use Go templating with a values.yaml file and manifests for deployment, namespace, and service.
 The manifests for deployment, namespace, and service are in a **templates** folder that is a peer of the values.yaml file.